EPazeraDigitalFactory/greeter-kata/README.md

 * Install [Mobster](http://mobster.cc/) to manage drivers in the session

 ## The Three Rules of TDD
-1. **ALWAYS** start in the test
+1. Just enough test code to fail (go red)
-1. Just enough test code to fail
+1. Just enough production code to pass (go green)
-1. Just enough production code to pass
+1. Only refactor when green

 _**Now Repeat**_